 The company was a participating employer in the BMW (UK) Operations Pension Scheme.
-The defined benefit scheme was closed an 30th September 2017.
+The defined benefit scheme was closed on 30th September 2017.
 The scheme was closed to future accrual of benefits with effect from 1 October 2017 and all active members were transferred to deferred status.
 No regular employer and employee contributions are due after September 2017.
-Particulars of the BMW (UK) Operations Pension Scheme are disclosed in the financial statements of BMW (UK) Holdings Limited, which is available from Summit ONE, Summit Avenue, Farnbarough, Hampshire.
+Particulars of the BMW (UK) Operations Pension Scheme are disclosed in the financial statements of BMW (UK) Holdings Limited, which is available from Summit ONE, Summit Avenue, Farnborough, Hampshire.

 There is no contractual agreement or stated BMW Group policy for charging the net defined benefit cost of the scheme to participating entities, therefore the net defined benefit cost of the pension scheme is recognised fully by the principal employer, BMW (UK) Holdings Limited.
 The company recognises a cost equal to its contribution payable for the year.
-The normal monthly contributions relating to this scheme in the current year was Enil (2020: Enil) and there were no contributions outstanding at the year-end (2020: Enil).
-Normal contributions of £4.3m (2020: £1.2m) were poid to the scheme in respect of the cost of early retirements and bridging pensions.
+The normal monthly contributions relating to this scheme in the current year was Enil (2021: Enil) and there were no contributions outstanding at the year-end (2021: Enil).
+Normal contributions of E1,8m (2021: E4,3m) were paid to the scheme in respect of the cost of early retirements and bridging pensions, which is reflected in the Statement of Comprehensive Income.